-Figure XI.
-Gross domestic product per capita and household final expenditure per capita in Egypt for the period 2000-2011
+Figure 11: GDP per capita and household final expenditure per capita in Egypt for the period 2000-11

-Source: Based on World Bank's World Development Indicators 2013.
+Source: Based on World Bank (2013b).

-Regarding the first scenario, while the Egyptian official gross domestic product growth estimates are far from perfect, they are more reliable than many other developing countries.
-Evidence from various sources suggest that the Egyptian economy grew relatively fast from 2000 to 2011.
-This therefore leaves us with another possible but rather radical view: that the households that lie at the very top of the actual distribution of expenditure and that tend to be excluded from household surveys had witnessed a phenomenal increase in their income and expenditure while almost all other Egyptians witnessed the opposite.
-In other words, that the growth process was concentrated in so few sectors and benefited so few households whose expenditure lay beyond the grasp of official surveys.
+Regarding the first scenario, while the Egyptian official GDP growth estimates are far from perfect, they are more reliable than those of many other developing countries.
+Evidence from various sources suggests that the Egyptian economy grew relatively fast from 2000 to 2011.
+This therefore leaves us with another possible but rather radical view: that the households that lie at the very top of the actual distribution of expenditure and that tend to be excluded from household surveys had witnessed a phenomenal increase in their income and expenditure while almost all other Egyptians witnessed the opposite (for further discussion see Abu-Ismail et al. 2012; Hlasny and Verme 2013).
+It is supported by the evidence that inequality, measured by the ratio of average expenditure between the 'rich' and rest of the population groups, has been increasing during recent decades, where the average expenditure of the 'rich' is estimated by combining the information from household survey and private final consumption expenditure in national accounts (see Sarangi et al. 2014).
+During 2000 and 2011, the inequality ratio in average expenditure increased from 13.7 to 16.2 between the rich and poor; from 9.2 to 11.3 between the rich and vulnerable; from 5.7 to 7.4 between the rich and middle class.
+In other words, that the growth process was concentrated in very few sectors and benefited very few households, whose expenditure lay beyond the grasp of official surveys.